1980s – The CARITAS Shelter is Born

 2019 – CARITAS Begins Construction on the CARITAS Center

-Opening in 2020, The CARITAS Center will bring all the solutions for breaking the cycles of homelessness and substance use under one roof.
+Opening in late 2020, The CARITAS Center will bring all the solutions for breaking the cycles of homelessness and substance use under one roof.
 We can’t wait to watch CARITAS transform another neighborhood and positively impact thousands of lives.

 - The Healing Place for Women – 160-bed peer-based recovery program.

 - CARITAS Works – Expanded state-of-the-art classroom space.

 - Furniture Bank – Warehouse space for Furniture Bank clients and volunteers.

 - 47 Sober-Living Apartments – For program graduates and qualifying community members.